|Ginkgo Tree - Ginkgo biloba|

 A few pharmaceuticals are called smart drugs for their alleged ability to enhance the brain's function.
 Some smart drugs aren't a drug at all, they’re nutrients.
 A more accurate description of chemicals that can boost brain performance is Nootropics (from the Greek, meaning 'acting on the mind').

 Nootropic is a term coined by one Dr. Giurgea to describe the first substance found to have beneficial effects in the treatment of memory loss, age related memory decline and lack of concentration.
 That substance was Piracetam (branded Nootropil).
-Not only was it a beneficial treatment, it was also found to have only negligible side effects.

 1. USDA, NRCS The PLANTS Database http://plants.usda.gov National Plant Data Center